We are a caring faith community of believers who welcome and encourage your participation in spiritual growth and our supporting ministries.

 Rev. Paul J. Yoo and Rev. Young-Suk Choi, pastors

 Thank you for your financial support!

-North Northfield appreciates your continued financial support of our local congregation as you are able during this unusual time.
+North Northfield appreciates your continued financial support of our local congregation as you are able.

 North Northfield supports the ministries of our denomination.
 If you would like to contribute to these ministries, please indicate the ministry on the "memo" line of your check.